• Skip to primary navigation

 how to make samosa

-Add salt, cayenne or red chilli powder, coriander powder, cumin powder, garam masala powder and amchur or dried mango powder.
+Add salt, asafoetida, cayenne or red chilli powder, ground coriander, garam masala powder and amchur or dried mango powder.

 Mix well and cook till the filling mixture is dry.